Audacium/audacium/CONTRIBUTING.md

 # Contributing

-Information about contributing to Audacity is available at https://wiki.audacityteam.org/wiki/Contribute
+Information about contributing to Audacium is available at https://wiki.audaciumteam.org/wiki/Contribute

 Visit that page to find up to date links.

 ## Feedback

-* The Audacity forum is the best place to get help with using Audacity.
+* The Audacium forum is the best place to get help with using Audacium.
-* Suggestions for improvements to Audacity are best sent to the Audacity forum.
+* Suggestions for improvements to Audacium are best sent to the Audacium forum.
 * Bug reports to our feedback email address.

 ## Developing

-* To discuss code for a proposed change, best to subscribe to audacity devel email list.
+* To discuss code for a proposed change, best to subscribe to audacium devel email list.
 * Code must be GPL v2 compatible.

 ## Translation